-A beginners’ guide for musicians to increase views on YouTube
+A beginners’ SEO guide for musicians to rank high on YouTube [UPDATE 2021]

 DIY right or die